 Are you an international student and want further information about how to navigate the NSW Health system?
 Visit the International Student Health Hub.

 Prevent HIV and STIs – learn the basics today

 The best way to protect yourself and others from HIV and sexually transmissible infections (STIs) is to practice safe behaviours:

-You can also talk to your doctor about taking PrEP (HIV pre-exposure prophylaxis) – this is where people who don’t have HIV take a pill every day to prevent them from becoming infected.
+Talk to your doctor about taking PrEP (HIV pre-exposure prophylaxis) – this is where people at high risk who don’t have HIV, take a pill every day to prevent them from becoming infected with HIV.

-You can confidentially talk to a nurse about STI and HIV symptoms, testing, prevention and treatment by calling the NSW Sexual Health Infolink on 1800 451 624 (freecall).
+You can have a confidential conversation with a nurse about STI and HIV symptoms, testing, prevention and treatment by calling the NSW Sexual Health Infolink on 1800 451 624 (freecall).